sen-tou/stvbyr-tech/content/blog/how-to-dockerize-a-hugo-app-opinionated.md

 It does not take a lot to dockerize a hugo application.
 The benefit of having confidence that the system always works as configured is great.

-Also keeping your development host clean from x amount of version of the same dependency feels pretty clean.
+Also keeping your development host clean from x amount of versions of the same dependency feels pretty clean.

 I hope you find this useful.
 If you have suggestions to this setup feel free to reach out to me on twitter.